-Kathy Nauer, a nurse from Jennings, and Gary Walter, president of works for Valley Hope in Norton, a hospital and he wants to make sure The Bank were selected from four a drug and alcohol rehabilitation that Oberlin and Decatur County candidates at the meeting Tuesday,
+Kathy Nauer, a nurse from Jennings, and Gary Walter, president of works for Valley Hope in Norton, a hospital and he wants to make sure candidates at the meeting Tuesday,

 The board, which comprises five people from various parts of the county, suddenly found itself down by two when Butch Rittmann and Marilyn Noone moved.
 Mrs. Noone, who lived in the Jennings area and works for First National Bank, moved to Sharon Springs, while Mr. Rittmann, a manager for Wal-Mart, went to the Kansas